Ravo92/CSFtoSTRConverter/README.md

 The game’s string parser is extremely strict:

-- A single unescaped """ inside a string can fail the game's ability to proberly display strings
+- A single unescaped quote sign inside a string can fail the game's ability to proberly display strings
 - UTF-8 multi-byte characters break internal length assumptions
 - Real line breaks inside quoted strings are invalid
 - This tool removes the need of manually converting the CSF files via Hex-Editor (more user friendly)